awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 #### Q8\.
 How can I find out which email addresses complained?<a name="cm-feedback-loop-q8"></a>

-Examine the complaint notifications that Amazon SES sends you through email or through Amazon SNS \(see [Monitoring Amazon SES email sending using notifications](monitor-sending-activity-using-notifications.md)\)\.
+Examine the complaint notifications that Amazon SES sends you through email or through Amazon SNS \(see [Setting up event notification for Amazon SES](monitor-sending-activity-using-notifications.md)\)\.
 However, different email providers provide differing amounts of information, and some providers redact the recipient's email address before passing the complaint notification to Amazon SES\.
 To enable you to find the recipient's email address in the future, your best option is to store your own mapping between an identifier and the Amazon SES message ID that Amazon SES passes back to you when it accepts the email\.
 Note that Amazon SES doesn't retain any custom message IDs that you add\.

 #### Q9\.
 If I haven't been monitoring my complaints, can you give me a list of addresses that have complained?<a name="cm-feedback-loop-q9"></a>